 Generalized partial evaluation aims to evaluate as much as possible on any given information about program \p{f} and input \p{x}, not limited to \p{x} being a given value of one part of the input.
 For a simple example, the information may be \m{x>5}, so any computation in \m{f} in a branch with condition, say, \m{x<3} can be removed.

-With that, consider the given information\pepm{} \m{x = x_{prev} \oplus y} and \m{f(x_{prev}) = r}.
+With that, consider the given information \m{x = x_{prev} \oplus y} and \m{f(x_{prev}) = r}.
 Using this information to compute efficiently is exactly what incremental computation does.

-\end{itemize} Note that generalized partial evaluation essentially aims to optimize any program to the best using any given information, which is an undecidable problem in general.
+\end{itemize} Note that generalized partial evaluation essentially aims to optimize any program to be the most efficient using any given information.
+Whether a program can be made more efficient is an undecidable problem in general.
 However, powerful methods can be developed for special kinds of input information such as that for partial evaluation and incremental computation.
-In fact, systematic incrementalization described in Section~\ref{sec-inc} uses specialization of \m{f(x)} in a specific context, which can also be regarded as a special case of generalized partial evaluation.
+In fact, systematic incrementalization described in Section~\ref{sec-inc} uses specialization of \m{f(x)} in specific contexts, which can also be regarded as a special case of generalized partial evaluation.